Patient-Centered Medical Home (PCMH) - Assessing the Impact

 Our specific aims are:

-This study will be conducted from July 2009 through December 2010.
+This study was conducted from July 2009 through December 2010.

 This project is currently closed.
 Please see below for key findings and publications.

 WellMed Inc (San Antonio, Texas) implemented many patient-centered services, experimenting to find which belong within clinics and which operate best as system functions.
 The adjusted mortality rate is half that of the state for people older than 65 years.
 Hospitalization and readmission rates and emergency department visits have not changed over time, but preventive services have improved.
 Phased implementation across the network makes it difficult to link improvements to specific processes but they seem to have improved outcomes collectively.